agenteo/agenteo.github.com/source/_drafts/notes.md

  This is a bit like an organism being infected by a virus that will start debilitating after 15 months, it's not something you need to worry about if the organism life expetancy is 5.

+The advantage of **components based Rails architecture** is that it's evolving your current application.

+If you built and maintained a classical Rails application for 2 or 3 years and haven't noticed any maintainability problem I think you don't need to look in to Lotus.
+Maybe your domain is one of many fitting perfectly in the Rails use cases.
+Or maybe somebody else needs to look at your code.

+If you used [component based Rails](http://teotti.com/rails-service-oriented-architecture-alternative-with-components/) you already hit some of the framework limits and diverged from its conventions and plugins so the question is what does Rails do that Lotus doesn't for you?